Degenerations of families of bands and strings for gentle algebras: Examples

 As a consequence of \Cref{thm::deg_and_intersection}, $B \leqdegfam B'$.
 However, for any $\lambda, \lambda' \in K^*$, there are no homomorphisms in either direction between the band modules $M(B, \lambda, 1)$ and $M(B', \lambda', 1)$.
 By upper semicontinuity of $\hom$, it follows that there is no degeneration between these modules.
 This is an example of a degeneration of a family of band modules which is not implied by a classical degeneration of modules. \end{example}

 We saw in \Cref{ex:resolution_produces_non_minimal_bands} that resolutions of minimal bands do not necessarily produce minimal bands again.
 However, this theory can be reduced to minimal bands.
 By \Cref{lem:non_minimal_band_deg}, for any minimal band $B$ and any $q>1$, $B^{\times q} \leqdegfam B^q$.
 So any resolution of a reaching can further be reduced to minimal bands.
+Let $\sD = \{D_i^{\times q_i}\}_i$ be a multi-set of minimal bands and strings containing an (auto-)reaching $L$.
+By \Cref{thm::deg_and_intersection}, $ \sR^{(a)}_L(\sD) \leqdegfam \sD$.
+If $\sR^{(a)}_L(\sD)$ contains non-minimal bands, we can replace them by the appropriate amount of copies of minimal bands to obtain a multi-set of minimal-bands and strings $(\sR^{(a)}_L(\sD))_{\text{min}}$.
+Then $(\sR^{(a)}_L(\sD))_{\text{min}} \leqdeg \sR^{(a)}_L(\sD)$ by \Cref{lem:non_minimal_band_deg}.
+By restricting to minimal bands, we will say that the reaching $L$ induces the resolution $(\sR^{(a)}_L(\sD))_{\text{min}} \leqdegfam \sD$.
 We do this to restrict the size of all following examples.

 \begin{example} Let us return to the Kronecker quiver, see \Cref{ex:band}.
 The degenerations for dimension vector $(2,2)$ form the poset in \Cref{fig:Kronecker_dim22}.
 All covering relations stem from either forgetting a single arrow or resolving of a reaching.
 The latter is marked by squiggly lines.
 Note that here, the degeneration order is the same as the $h$-order.
-We give the values of the $h$-vectors for strings $(e_1,e_2,a,b,a^-b,ba^-)$ underneath the multi-sets.
+We give the values of the $h$-vectors for strings $(e_1,a,b,a^-ba^-,ba^-b,ba^-ba^-)$ underneath the multi-sets.

 \end{example}